Menu

 6. Embedded symbols or formatting should not be used.
 Basic symbols are okay to use.

 8. Material and methods.
-Describe your experimental work so that readers can understand how you conducted your research.
+Describe your experimental subjects such as species and group sizes, as well as study design, selection of diagnostic methods clearly so that readers understand how you conducted your research.

 10. Conclusions: Emphasize any new and important aspects of your research and give any conclusion that can be drawn from them.
 Do not write: “will be discussed”.